unlistedphenomena/nexuswizz/src/content/guides/how-to-swap-tokens/index.md

 ### Can I swap ETH for BTC from my wallet?

-No, you can only swap tokens that are native to the Ethereum network, such as ETH, ERC-20 tokens or NFTs.
-You can only swap "wrapped" forms of Bitcoin that live on Ethereum.
+No, you can only swap tokens that are native to the nexus network, such as ETH, ERC-20 tokens or NFTs.
+You can only swap "wrapped" forms of Bitcoin that live on nexus.

 ### What is slippage?